 The news of his father’s death upset him more than he was willing to admit aloud.
 Five years earlier, he received a letter from his father insisting that he come home because of worsening conditions from English occupation throughout Scotland.
 For reasons of his own, he wasn’t ready to go back, and he wrote his father telling him so.
 He never received a reply to that or any subsequent letter he sent to his father.
-Grief at the loss of his father far outweighed any relief he experienced on learning that death, not anger or disappointment, kept his father from corresponding with him all those years.
-He had let his father down, and he knew it.
+Grief at the loss of his father far outweighed any relief he experienced on learning that death, not anger or disappointment, had kept his father from corresponding with him all those years.
+He’d let his father down, and he knew it.
 It was too late to make amends.
-The only thing left to do now was to find out what really occurred that day at Loudoun Hill.
+The only thing left to do now was to find out what had really occurred that day at Loudoun Hill.
 If treachery was involved, he would bring the murderer, or murderers, to justice.
 It was what he did as a man of law.

 “Where is he buried?” he said, rupturing the uneasy silence that fell between them.

 “I don’t know,” Sheriff Crawford said.
 The sincerity on his face was genuine, but he pressed his thin lips together in a way that suggested if there was more to tell, he was unwilling to do so.

 “All right, then,” Kyle said, folding his arms across his chest.
 “If I am to carry on in your stead, you must catch me up with what is yet to be done in the shire.
 Are all taxes collected, counted, and delivered to the royal coffers?”

 “Sir Percy handles that now,” Sheriff Crawford said, “by order of the English king.”